Maggie McCombs, 26, a content marketer and social media consultant in Lexington, Kentucky, grew up believing her family was struggling.

 Klontz did this after he dealt with money struggles early in his career, taking big investment risks and subsequently losing a great deal in the 2000 dot-com bubble.
 His mother was always careful and risk-averse with cash, so he asked her about family money habits to find out where his risk-taking behavior may have come from.

 During their discussion, he discovered that his grandfather had lost all his money in the Depression and had never put a dollar in the bank since, instead squirreling away cash into a lock box in the attic.
 “It helped me understand my mom's anxiety about money,” Klontz says.
 So did his own behavior.
 "I concluded that my family's fear around investing led to poverty, so I swung to the opposite extreme, which led to my losing it all."
-With this awareness, Klontz says he's been able to invest more prudently.
+With this awareness, Klontz invests more prudently.

 Step 3: Rewire Your Money Habits

-Next, challenge the accuracy of that position, suggests Klontz.
+Next, challenge the accuracy of that, suggests Klontz.
 For instance: Some rich people are greedy, but others do incredible things to make the world better.
 I want to be one of those people.
 I will use my money to provide my family with positive experiences and to do philanthropic work.
-It is okay to have more money than I need so that I can achieve those goals.
+It is OK to have more money than I need so that I can achieve those goals.
 Repeat this truth or write it down whenever you find yourself slipping into old habits.
-Over time, it'll replace the thinking that led to destructive behavior.

 Just keep in mind that while some people may be able to reverse their bad habits on their own, many need professional guidance.
-“There is a strong emotional connection that keeps the beliefs locked in place,” Klontz says.
-“Because they are so entrenched, it can be very helpful to work with a therapist.”
 Check out the Financial Therapy Association to find psychologists skilled in helping people navigate money-related behavioral change.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.